 The biggest advantage to flex fans is their ability to pull more air through the radiator at an idle than a clutch-operated fan.
 This is particularly useful on engines running high compression ratios that are more difficult to cool.

-The flex fan aids in idle or slow speed operation, however they rob more horsepower than any other style of fan at high RPMs.
+The flex fan aids in idle or slow speed operation, however, they rob more horsepower than any other style of a fan at high RPMs.
 They are also particularly noisy at low RPM.

 Thermally Operated Fan Clutch

 The thermally operated fan clutch is the most efficient form of an engine driven fan.
 It uses a bi-metal thermal spring in the front of the clutch, which expands or contracts with heat.